kadamski/stm32examples/README.md

  * blinky0 - The simplest blinky project without external dependencies
  * blinky1 - Use STM32Cube header files for register adresses
  * blinky2 - Use STM32Cube header files and startup code and stdlib
+ * blinky3 - Use SysTick timer for delay